Face recognition – fascinating and intriguing

 Other large projects

-The Superior Electoral Court (Tribunal Superior Eleitoral) is involved in a nationwide biometric data collection project in Brazil.
-The aim is to create a biometric database and unique ID cards, recording the information of 140 million citizens.
+The Superior Electoral Court (Tribunal Superior Eleitoral) is involved in Brazil's nationwide biometric data collection project.
+The aim is to create a biometric database and unique I.D. cards, recording the information of 140 million citizens.

 In Africa, Gabon, Cameroon, and Burkina Faso have chosen Thales to meet the challenges of biometric identity to identify voters uniquely.